Tonychen0227/MoistBot-Public/README.md

 * Firebase realtime database was used [snapshot at 08-14-2020 3:36PM PST](snapshot.json)
 * Scalable design, `DiscordClient` handles giveaway voting and all Discord activites, `GiveawayClient` handles the delivering of Pokémon and Seed Checks to the end user

+# Getting Started

+* A firebase realtime database is required, and arguments required to connect it must be supplied via environment variables.
+* To run a "giveaway client" (a Nintendo Switch): `python GiveawayClient.py <Alias (anything> <IP Address> <port>`
+* To run a "discord client" (a Discord Bot): `python DiscordClient.py` (various elements are hardcoded, needs to be modified)

 # Credits
 * [ShinySylveon04](https://github.com/ShinySylveon04) and [Abyzab](https://github.com/Abyzab) for helping me with basically everything
 * [fishguy6564](https://gitlab.com/fishguy6564) for helping me decipher [lanturn bot](https://gitlab.com/fishguy6564/lanturn-bot-public-source-code), and for providing permission to "borrow" his [NumpadInterpreter.py](https://gitlab.com/fishguy6564/lanturn-bot-public-source-code/-/blob/master/NumpadInterpreter.py) and [PK8.py](https://gitlab.com/fishguy6564/lanturn-bot-public-source-code/-/blob/master/PK8.py), which were copied verbatim, with minor modifications to PK8.py.